 I was a Marcos apologist, and this is my story.

-So, I apologize if this article might sound irreverent or disrespectful, but in the spirit of truth, more often than not, everything seems to be offensive as Dr. Jordan Peterson pointed out.
+So, I apologize if this article might sound irreverent or disrespectful, but in the spirit of searching for the truth, more often than not, everything about what truth is, seems to be offensive as Dr. Jordan Peterson pointed out.

 “In order to be able to think, you have to risk being offensive.” ― Jordan B. Peterson